Harr1s96/BAESys/README.md

-# BAESys

-Repository for project related work
+# A Lecture Repository Web Application

+A simple web app that tracks modules and lectures at university and/or colleges for personal use.

+## Table of Contents
+Features
+Technologies
+Usage
+Status